 Should I rely on Vegemite or Marmite instead of antiviral medication?

-No, medical treatments and antiviral medications remain the most effective and recommended approach for managing cold sores.
-Vegemite and Marmite can be part of a healthy diet but should not replace professional care.
+No. Medical treatments and antiviral medications — acyclovir cream topically, or valacyclovir orally — remain the most effective and recommended approach for managing cold sores.
+For people with frequent outbreaks, suppressive antiviral therapy significantly reduces both outbreak frequency and transmission risk in ways that no dietary remedy can replicate.
+Vegemite and Marmite can be part of a healthy diet and may support immune health indirectly, but they should not replace professional medical care for herpes management.

 Simplix Viral Defense